mirage/mirage/README.md

 MirageOS is a library operating system that constructs unikernels for secure, high-performance network applications across a variety of cloud computing and mobile platforms.
-Code can be developed on a normal OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised unikernel that runs under the Xen hypervisor.
-Since Xen powers most public cloud computing infrastructure such as Amazon EC2 or Rackspace, this lets your servers run more cheaply, securely and with finer control than with a full software stack.
+Code can be developed on a traditional OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised unikernel that runs under the Xen or KVM hypervisors as well as lightweight hypervisors like BSD's bhyve.
+Xen and KVM power many public clouds;
+MirageOS unikernels are currently running on Amazon's Elastic Compute Cloud and Google Compute Engine, and maybe others!

 The most up-to-date documentation can be found at the [homepage](https://mirage.io).
-The site is self-hosted and a useful [example](https://github.com/mirage/mirage-www).
+The site is self-hosted, and is itself a useful [example](https://github.com/mirage/mirage-www).
 Simpler [skeleton applications](https://github.com/mirage/mirage-skeleton) are also available online.